 In the meantime, he has worked with many other musicians, poets, songwriters and artists on a wide range of Collaborations and continues to do so, continually broadening his musical networks and creativity.

 In 2013 he began work developing and recording 'Mad Martins', his most ambitious project to date, in partnership with his friend, collaborator and internationally acclaimed poet Keith Armstrong.
 Featuring original songs, poetry and spoken word narration, 'Mad Martins' depicts the extraordinary lives and times of the notorious Martin brothers, William, Jonathan & John, born in the 18th Century in the South Tyne area of Northumberland.
-Recording & Mastering sessions continued sporadically throughout 2014 & 2015, resulting in a total of 50 tracks spread over 3 CDs (one for each Martin brother respectively), to be housed in a beautifully designed lavishly packaged deluxe book, telling each brother's tale in chronological detail.
-'Mad Martins' was eventually completed in 2017, A short series of launch events is due to follow.
-Long-term plans are also in development to turn 'Mad Martins' into a full-blown theatre project.
+Recording & Mastering sessions continued sporadically throughout 2014 & 2015, resulting in a total of 50 tracks spread over 3 CDs (one for each Martin brother respectively), housed in a beautifully designed and lavishly packaged 104-page fully-illustrated book, containing lyrics and additional narrative text telling each brother's tale in full chronological detail.
+'Mad Martins' was eventually completed in 2017.
+'Mad Martins' has now been developed into a full-blown theatre project with an official launch performance to be held at the City Theatre, Durham, on Saturday 5th October 2019, as part of the Durham Book Festival.
 An official website dedicated entirely to the 'Mad Martins' project is online here.